Got caught? You are innocent until proven guilty.

 Within the scope of the law, the Crown may seize “proceeds of crime” that can be proven to be benefits or advantages either inside Canada or elsewhere that have been directly or indirectly obtained from a criminal act.

 This weapon of the Crown can generate lengthier fallout from your conviction than you might first suppose.
-The trial lawyers of the Saggi Law Firm seek first and foremost to uphold your rights and defend your freedom.
+Saggi Law Firm seeks first and foremost to uphold your rights and defend your freedom.
 However, should you be convicted, we will keep fighting the extended seizure of your assets.

 s.
 462.3 defines “proceeds of crime” as any property, benefit or advantage, within or outside Canada, obtained or derived directly or indirectly as a result of;